MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/playfabgsdk_guide.md

 ![](media/530f3634dc07a609b9ea88eec5787525.png)

-16. The number under the build name, is the build id.
-This is a custom build id that we can use within the PlayFabSDK blueprints to make a new multiplayer server request to start up a new server and connect our players to this new dedicated server.
+16. The number under the build name, is the build ID.
+This is a custom build ID that we can use within the PlayFabSDK blueprints to make a new multiplayer server request to start up a new server and connect our players to this new dedicated server.

 ![](media/b9118fb57b60a478343489be356a6667.png)